 I am currently teaching several levels: from the Beginners Course and the Beginners Plus Course – the latter is suitable for those who already have a background in the Dutch language, such as South African and German speakers, which have another plan when it comes to learning Dutch – to the Advanced Course that works all the way to a B1 level of Dutch.

 Ozge had been trying to learn the Dutch language for a long time, but never really made it work.
 Then came the lockdown, and Ozge decided to take on the opportunity of a lockdown to spend more time on her language skills.
 Taalthuis, it was!

 Why did you figure learning Dutch would be useful?

-As my partner is Dutch and we often visit the Netherlands, it’s worth learning the language to be able to speak with his family in law and with his friends.
+As my partner is Dutch and we often visit the Netherlands, it’s worth learning the language to be able to speak with my family-in-law and with his friends.
 Of course, conversations often start in English with me, but after a couple of beers, people tend to switch to their native language.
-Besides, me and my partner have a 2-year-old together and he speaks Dutch with her.
+Besides, I and my partner have a 2-year-old together and he speaks Dutch with her.
 Even though we tend to raise her bilingual, it is convenient and pleasant for me to be able to understand their conversations and to join in sometimes.
-Last but not least, I’m just very fond of the Dutch culture and I enjoy learning a new language.
-It’s a great way of connecting with the country, the people and the culture!
+Last but not least, I’m just very fond of Dutch culture and I enjoy learning a new language.
+It’s a great way of connecting with the country and the people!